Installation#

 Install on VMWare#

-On Windows, you can use a software like V2V Converted.
+On Windows, you can use a software like V2V Converter.

 On Linux you can use the qemu-img command.
 Example: